Our Schools

 Kampong Phluk (Floating Village) School

 The village of Kampong Phluk is an unusual place to live.
-During the wet season (July-September), the Mekong River becomes so full that it overflows the village.
-When Kampong Phluk is flooded and becomes a “floating village”.
+During the wet season (July-September), the Mekong River becomes so full that it overflows the village, and this is when Kampong Phluk becomes a “floating village”.
 During this time, the only way to travel around the village is by boat.
 In November, the water dries out and becomes a dry village again.
 Five thousand people call this unique place their home.

 Although we succeeded in raising enough funds to build a school, we still require donations to complete the project.